-Organizations understand the value mobile devices can add to their employees’ productivity by providing access to business resources at any time.
+Organizations understand the value that mobile devices can add to their employees’ productivity by providing access to business resources at any time.
 Not only has this reshaped how traditional in-office tasks are accomplished, but organizations are devising entirely new ways to work.
-Yet mobile devices may be lost or stolen.
-A compromised mobile device may allow remote access to sensitive on-premises organizational data, or any other data that the user has entrusted to the device.
-The NCCoE mobile device security efforts are dedicated to solving businesses most pressing mobile cybersecurity challenges.
+Yet, a compromised mobile device may allow access to sensitive organizational data, or any other data that the user has entrusted to the device.
+With this in mind, NCCoE's mobile device security efforts are dedicated to helping solve organizations’ most pressing mobile cybersecurity challenges.

 Mobile devices offer convenience and flexibility for organizations.
 This video provides an overview of how the NCCoE’s efforts can help organizations improve their mobile device deployments, while taking into consideration their security and privacy needs.

 A Community of Interest (COI) is a group of professionals and advisors who share business insights, technical expertise, challenges, and perspectives to guide NCCoE projects.
 COIs often include experts, innovators, and everyday users of cybersecurity and privacy technologies.
 Share your expertise and consider becoming a member of this project's COI.

 June 24, 2021 NCCoE MDS Learning Series Event Recording

 May 27, 2021 NCCoE MDS Learning Series Event Recording

 April 21, 2021 MDS Public Webinar Presentation